fbpx

 Florida is a no-fault state, meaning your own Personal Injury Protection (PIP) covers your medical expenses, regardless of fault.
 However, PIP only covers up to 80% of medical costs and 60% of lost wages, up to $10,000.
 It does not provide extensive medical coverage.

-Schedule Your Free "Drive Confidently" Insurance Policy Review
+Schedule Your Free "Drive Confidently" Policy Review

 • This field is for validation purposes and should be left unchanged.